 Buy a handful of light duty carabiners and a strap or two.
 And hook them all up and try to hang all the gear you can imagine carrying outside your pack to them before you leave.
 A test or two is worth it, believe me.

-There are two other features on my pack that I found very helpful.
+There are a few other features on my pack that I found very helpful.

 The first was a small zip pocket on the waist belt for things you need to get at either in a hurry or semi-frequently.
 In my case, those things included my knife, insect repellent, one sanitary wipe, and one small energy bar.